The Difficulty of Moving on After a Breakup

 3. Leaving your comfort zone

-Many people may confuse the inability to not let go of their ex with the fear of loneliness, but this goes much further.
+Many people may confuse the inability to not let go of their ex with the fear of loneliness, but it goes much further than that.
 We’re afraid to lose that comfortable state we were in because change has always scared us.

 Imagine this.
 You’ve experienced life with your partner for a long time and changing all this is something you reject.
 You think you feel safe rejecting this change because you fear that everything will get worse if you let go.